Often humorous, always educational, this website promotes standard written and spoken American English.

 Thanks for stopping by my website!
 My overarching goal is to celebrate and affirm standard written and spoken English and consequently promote clearer, more effective interpersonal communication.
 To that end, I’ve written blog posts and included other resources related to writing, language, grammar, words, usage, punctuation, and even pronunciation.
 For a few chuckles, check out the “Grammar Funnies” tab.

 Why do I write this blog and manage this site?
 I’m an educator by nature and nurture and a lover of the English language.
-Some folks get a charge out of baking or fishing or painting wall murals.
 I get energized by reading English-usage manuals and studying the why-fors and what-have-yous of grammar and punctuation.
 To use old colloquial expressions, I really dig this stuff.
 It floats my boat.

 Please explore the pages in the menu above to learn about me, my copyediting services, and other resources.
 If nothing else, you might enjoy the Grammar Funnies page.

 All writers hope that people read and appreciate their writings.
 So I invite you to become a follower of this blog, to “like” it, to leave comments, and to contact me with English grammar and usage questions or ideas for future blog topics.